Hendler/logical/README.md

 ## updates

-The `parse_logic` function prompts have been refined to guide the OpenAI model more explicitly in avoiding common error patterns in Prolog code generation, such as incorrect implications, conditionals without proper predicates, and ensuring proper use of quantifiers.
+The `parse_logic` function prompts have been refined to guide the OpenAI model more explicitly in avoiding common error patterns in Prolog code generation.

-The `run_parser` function has been enhanced to handle a wider range of logical constructs, including conjunctions, disjunctions, implications, biconditionals, and quantifications.
-This allows for more complex English statements to be accurately translated into Prolog syntax.
+The `run_parser` function has been enhanced to handle a wider range of logical constructs, allowing for more complex English statements to be accurately translated into Prolog syntax.

-The `analyze_invalid_prolog.py` script now includes a feature to summarize common error patterns found in invalid Prolog statements, such as implication errors, conditional errors, predicate errors, quantifier errors, and chained predicate errors.
-This helps in identifying and addressing the types of errors that are occurring during the Prolog generation process.
+The `analyze_invalid_prolog.py` script now includes a feature to summarize common error patterns found in invalid Prolog statements.

-Additionally, new error handling mechanisms have been implemented to provide informative messages for common issues such as authentication failures and rate limits when interfacing with the OpenAI API.
-This ensures a smoother experience during both testing and production use.
+New error handling mechanisms have been implemented to provide informative messages for common issues such as authentication failures and rate limits when interfacing with the OpenAI API.

 The `parse_logic` function now includes additional validation steps to ensure the semantic validity of the Prolog code generated from the OpenAI API responses.
-This helps in maintaining the integrity of the logic engine's output and ensures that the generated Prolog code is not only syntactically correct but also semantically meaningful.

 ## myprolog.csv